brehen/kluften.dev-v2/static/blog-posts/nebula_chapter0.md

 > WASI is up to the task!
 > [_Solomon Hykes, founder of Docker_](https://twitter.com/solomonstre/status/1111004913222324225?lang=en)

-But, I'm currently exploring this premise and working on building a FaaS prototype that exclusively runs WebAssembly modules in order to measure the potential computational savings that can be achieved, and consequently how much power can be saved on more efficient technologies for my master's thesis.
+It's a bold statement that has been circulating ever since.
+I'm currently exploring this vision, where I've embarked on an adventure to build a FaaS prototype that exclusively runs WebAssembly modules.
+The goal?
+To discover the potential computational and energy efficiency such an approach might offer, forming the backbone of my master's thesis research.

-I set out to compare how the current status quo, being FaaS platforms like AWS lambdas, Google Cloud Functions and Azure Functions, compares to a platform that quickly spins up Wasm modules, runs the requested function, and spins down again.
+In essence, I aim to compare the performance and efficiency of predominant FaaS platforms - such as AWS Lambdas, Google Cloud Functions and Azure systems - against a system that rapidly initialises Wasm modules, executes the underlying function, and promptly shuts them down.

-Note: this first blog post is mostly the background and motivation for building Nebula, if you want to jump straight to the technical implementation, you can start with Chapter 1 here: [Building Nebula - Chapter 1](/blog/nebula_chapter1) (when it's out!)

 ## Finding my Master thesis topic